Skip to main content

 How to Install PostgreSQL on Mac OS X

-To install PostgreSQL on a Mac computer, head over to https://www.enterprisedb.com/downloads/postgres-postgresql-downloads and click on the button as shown in the following figure (version 9.4.21) -
+To install PostgreSQL on a Mac computer, head over to https://www.enterprisedb.com/downloads/postgres-postgresql-downloads and click on one of the versions, such as PostgreSQL version 17.4 -

-You will be asked to either Cancel or Open further.
+Double-click on this file.
+You may be asked to either Cancel or Open further.
 In order to continue the installation, click on Open.

 After entering your password, click on OK.
 You will then see something like this -